Privacy Policy??? Really??? Another one???

 Short Words (Stolen by Underpaid and Desperate People)

-The best bit about all these new regulations that dictate personal data usage in the electronic world (that no knows where it exactly exists) is that all of this babble that follows need to be “concise, transparent, intelligible and easily accessible”, so hold on to your hat, my dear crazy peeps: this is going to be the not-so-shortest, clearest and best freakin’ privacy policy you have ever seen.
+The best bit about all these new regulations that dictate personal data usage in the electronic world (that no one knows where it exactly exists) is that all of this babble that follows needs to be “concise, transparent, intelligible and easily accessible”, so hold on to your hat, my dear crazy peeps: this is going to be the not-so-shortest, clearest and best freakin’ privacy policy you have ever seen.
 (No wait… that was over on Writers’ HQ, but you get the point.)

 I’m a writer and seriously underpaid freelance editor, working my knuckles to the bone to break even here.
 I don’t have the time or energy to do anything nefarious with your data.
 It’s not that I’m not evil (Have you read any of my stories?
 It’s body parts flying everywhere.), but I would rather dream up ways to torture characters than think up a malevolent plot to steal your identity.

 Any data collected or stored is information that is needed to provide you with a service you buy from me, or to shout out about any news on the writerly front.
-I might occasionally stalk you on Facebook, Instagram, Twitter, or whatever other social media platform that I feel like using, but that’s about it really.
+I might occasionally stalk you on Facebook, Instagram, BlueSky, or whatever other social media platform that I feel like using, but that’s about it really.

 Cookies